masoudsoroush/UMBC_Data601/Assignments/Final-Project/Final-Project.md

 ## Conclusions

-Let us list the key findings of the analysis performed in this project:
+We list the key findings of the analysis performed in this project:

  1. Starting from 23 food nutrients for 8618 food items, we were able to reduce the number of variables to 10 new features, using the PCA algorithm.
 In this reduction, we were able to maintain 80% of the total variance.